LukaslWeber/NLP_II_Interactive_Learning/README.md

 ### Task
 > Choose a subset of query strategies from the modal active learning library and compare how well they perform for a shallow classifier (e.g., logistic regression) trained on MNIST and optionally for a deep neural network (e.g., a CNN with few hidden layers) trained on a reasonable subset of CIFAR 10.

 ---
+## Additional notes:
+- Technically both train scripts could be compressed into one but due to the sake of readability, they are separate!
+---

 # Citations